 Which business insurance premiums are tax-deductible?

-• Commercial property insurance covers damage to buildings and business property, such as equipment, inventory, and tools, that results from burglary, vandalism, theft, fire, or a natural disaster.
+• Commercial property insurance covers damage to buildings and business property, such as equipment, inventory, and tools, that results from burglary, vandalism, theft, fire, or a natural disaster and is deductible as a business expense.

-• Workers’ compensation insurance covers your employees’ medical bills and lost wages if they get injured or sick at work and can’t do their job.
+• Workers’ compensation insurance covers your employees’ medical bills and lost wages if they get injured or sick at work and can’t do their job, and is tax-deductible.

-• Business interruption insurance helps cover lost income, rental payments and employee payroll should your company need to close temporarily.
+• Business interruption insurance helps cover lost income, rental payments and employee payroll should your company need to close temporarily; the cost of this coverage can be deducted.

-• Group health insurance provides for medical, dental and vision benefits for employees.
+• Group health insurance provides for medical, dental and vision benefits for employees and the portion of premiums the business pays can be deducted as a business expense.

 Other business insurance premiums, including self-employed health or group life insurance, may also be tax-deductible.
 Consult a qualified income tax professional for guidance.